brianpurkiss/gulp-css-framework/gulp/README.md

 `gulp prodScripts`

-Consolidates and compresses Javascript files for a production environment, but doesn't include development utilities like sourcemap.
+Consolidates and compresses Javascript files for a production environment.

-`gulp --tasks`

-This provides a list of available gulp commands if you can't remember them.
-Gulp commands are case sensitive.

 ## Usage Instructions